Microscopy¶

 print("Number of cells:", num_features)

 The segmentation and the number of cells is clearly off.
-Let's do some preprocessing.
+All the single pixels are recognized as small cells.

 from scipy.ndimage import binary_erosion, binary_dilation